dwnld/heroku-buildpack-python3-sklearn/Readme.md

     echo "scikit-learn" >> requirements.txt

+Add the new files to your repo:

+    git add .buildpacks Aptfile requirements.txt

 That's it!
 You should now be able to use scikit-learn on heroku after deployment.

 Python 2.7